piecuch-group/ccpy/README.md

 effects captured with the help of a complementary subspace called the Q space using the state-selective, non-iterative, and non-perturbative energy corrections based on the CC moment expansion formalism.
 Currently, CCpy offers implementations of several CC(P;Q) methods, the majority of which are aimed at converging the high-level CCSDT and EOMCCSDT energetics.
-These include the conventional CR-CC(2,3) and CR-CC(2,4) triples and quadruples corrections to CCSD, the active-space CCSDt and CC(t;3) approaches, which are based on a user-defined selection of active orbitals, and the black-box selected-configuration-interaction-driven and adaptive CC(P;Q) methodologies, which construct the P and Q spaces relevant to the CC(P;Q) theory of interest using information extracted of selected CI wave functions or the adaptive CC(P;Q) moment
+These include the completely-renormalized (CR) methods such as the CR-CC(2,3) and CR-CC(2,4) triples and quadruples corrections to CCSD, the active-space CCSDt and CC(t;3) approaches, which are based on a user-defined selection of active orbitals, and the black-box selected-configuration-interaction-driven and adaptive CC(P;Q) methodologies, which construct the P and Q spaces relevant to the CC(P;Q) theory of interest using information extracted of selected CI wave functions or the adaptive CC(P;Q) moment